Q&A: Things to know about Tokyo Olympics and spreading virus - WHIZ News

 Local organizers and the Switzerland-based International Olympics Committee have said repeatedly the games will not be canceled or postponed.

-Since the modern Olympics began in 1896, they have only be canceled during wartime.
+Since the modern Olympics began in 1896, they have only been canceled during wartime.
 And in 1980 and ’84 they faced boycotts.

 Tokyo held the 1964 Olympics and was to hold the Olympics in 1940, which were eventually called off by World War II and Japan’s war with China.

-The longer the outbreak continues, the more it could sew uncertainly.
+The longer the outbreak continues, the more uncertainly it could create.
 Both the Olympics and Paralympics have been besieged with unprecedented ticket demand.

 Here’s some questions and answers about the virus and its threat to the Olympics.